cout05/cout05/README.md

 # Hi, I'm Jerico Franco🙋‍♂️

-I like to learn more about Web development, my hobbies are reading manga/manhwa.
+I like to learn more about Web development, my hobbies are reading manga/manhwa, Welcome to my profile.

 <!---